 - Be sure you've got the interest and expertise in food service/catering and business – or a willingness to learn - to be successful in a mobile pizza business.

 - Find the right oven by asking if the oven manufacturer:

 - Offers culinary instruction as well as guidance on how to run a mobile oven as a business

 - Has a good reputation for quality

 - Find the right trailer by asking: Does the trailer manufacturer have a proven track record of quality and safety?
 Does the trailer meet all Federal Highway Safety Standards and is the trailer engineered to carry the weight of the oven?

 - Find a commissary kitchen with adequate cold and dry storage, as required by health department regulations, and that has a dough mixer if you want to make your own dough.
 Note that co-op food orders are sometimes available through the commissary and this can help to cut costs.

 Your area needs to support your mobile pizza business, with plenty of events or other sales opportunities.
 So before you invest in equipment, research your event possibilities:

 - Learn the market: Get a clear understanding of the advantages or disadvantages of different types of events and their profit margins.
 Profit margins for public events versus private catering events can be vastly different.

-- Form a clear vision of the events available to you in the area you want to target, from farmers markets to festivals, fairs, and corporate parties.
+- Form a clear vision of the events available to you in the area you want to target, from farmers' markets and festivals to fairs and corporate parties.
 Working with individual event planners will help mobile pizza business owners be successful.
-A planner can by giving you an idea of what type of volume you may expect out of an event, the best location to attract the most customers and an understanding of who the competition is at an event.
+A planner can help by giving you an idea of what type of volume you may expect out of an event, the best location to attract the most customers, and an understanding of who the competition is at an event.